-K.MD.A.1 Describe measurable attributes of objects, such as length or weight.
-Describe several measure attribute of a single object.
-K.MD.A.2 Directly compare and describe two objects with a measurable attribute in common using "more of" /"less of" the attribute.
+( ) CPI# Cumulative Progress Indicator (CPI) Source: NJDOE Model Curriculum for Mathematics K.MD.A.1 Describe measurable attributes of objects, such as length or weight.
+K.MD.A.2 Directly compare and describe two objects with a measureable attribute in common using "more of" /"less of" the attribute.
 For example, directly compare the heights of two children and describe one child as taller/shorter.
-K.MD.B.3 Classify objects into given categories; count the objects in each category; and sort the categories by count. (up to 10 objects in a group).
+K.MD.B.3 Classify and sort objects into given categories and count the objects in each category (up to 10 objects in a group).